adjust/ios_sdk/README.md

 ### <a id="di-adid"></a>Adjust device identifier

-For each device with your app installed on it, adjust backend generates unique **adjust device identifier** (**adid**).
-In order to obtain this identifier, you can make a call to following method on `Adjust` instance:
+For each device with your app installed, adjust backend generates unique **adjust device identifier** (**adid**).
+In order to obtain this identifier, you can make a call to following the method on the `Adjust` instance:

 ```objc
 NSString *adid = [Adjust adid];
 ```

-**Note**: Information about **adid** is available after app installation has been tracked by the adjust backend.
-From that moment on, adjust SDK has information about your device **adid** and you can access it with this method.
-So, **it is not possible** to access **adid** value before the SDK has been initialised and installation of your app was tracked successfully.
+**Note**: Information about the **adid** is available after the app's installation has been tracked by the adjust backend.
+From that moment on, the adjust SDK has information about the device **adid** and you can access it with this method.
+So, **it is not possible** to access the **adid** before the SDK has been initialised and the installation of your app has been tracked successfully.

 ### <a id="user-attribution"></a>User attribution

-Like described in [attribution callback scetion](#attribution-callback), this callback get triggered providing you info about new attribution when ever it changes.
-In case you want to access info about your user's current attribution when ever you need it, you can make a call to following method of the `Adjust` instance:
+The attribution callback will be triggered as described in the [attribution callback section](#attribution-callback), providing you with the information about any new attribution when ever it changes.
+In any other case, where you want to access information about your user's current attribution, you can make a call to the following method of the `Adjust` instance:

 ```objc
 ADJAttribution *attribution = [Adjust attribution];